“[Judy Garland] hates necking” – Sheliah Graham, 1941

 May 5, 1952: This article from the Philadelphia Inquirer relayed the story of Judy’s reception at Romanoff’s in Los Angeles after her opening at the Los Angeles Philharmonic.
 That took place on April 21st (the engagement lasted through May 18th).
 It’s interesting that the paper would run a story about something that happened two weeks prior.
 It’s also interesting that the paper would use a photo of Judy that was, at the time, already a decade old.

-Photo: Judy Garland and Van Johnson at Romanoff’s after Garland’s Los Angeles Philharmonic opening night April 21, 1952.
+Photo: Judy Garland and Van Johnson at Romanoff’s after Garland’s Los Angeles Philharmonic opening night on April 21, 1952.

 Also on May 5, 1952: The Wizard of Oz was being shown at the Colony Theater in Orlando, Florida.

 May 5, 1952: Columnist Sheilah Graham reported that Judy had purchased a co-op in New York City with “the expected proceeds from her Victor Records deal.”
 Neither was true.
-However, Judy did marry Sid Luft but during her engagement in San Francisco, not after.
+However, Judy did marry Sid Luft but it was during her engagement in San Francisco, not after.

 May 5, 1954: Filming continued on A Star Is Born with retakes of the “Lose That Long Face” number.
 Time started: 10:00 a.m., finished: 5:30 p.m.
 The assistant director’s reports note: “Miss Garland very tired, shot called off, company dismissed at 5:35 p.m.“